The Impact of a Coalition: Assessing the Likelihood of Voter Influence in Large Elections: Related Work and Discussions

 {\bf Technical novelty.} While our Procedure~\ref{proc:application} is similar to the ``polyhedral approaches" adopted in previous work on semi-random social choice~\citep{Xia2020:The-Smoothed,Xia2021:How-Likely,Xia2021:Semi-Random}, the main technical tool of this paper (Theorem~\ref{thm:PMV-instability} for $\psi =0$ and Theorem~\ref{thm:PMV-instability-psi>0} for $\psi>0$) are significant and non-trivial extensions of the main technical theorems in previous work, especially~\citep[Theorem~1]{Xia2021:How-Likely}, which can be viewed as a special case of our Theorem~\ref{thm:PMV-instability} with $\sourcepoly= \targetpoly$, $B=0$.
-The hardest part is the polynomial lower bounds, whose $\sourcepoly= \targetpoly$ and $B=0$ case was proved in~\citep[Theorem~1]{Xia2021:How-Likely} by explicitly enumerating sufficiently many target integer vectors for the PMV.
+The hardest part of the proof of Theorem~\ref{thm:PMV-instability} is the polynomial lower bound, whose $\sourcepoly= \targetpoly$ and $B=0$ case was proved in~\citep[Theorem~1]{Xia2021:How-Likely} by explicitly enumerating sufficiently many target integer vectors for the PMV.
 However, due to the generality of the PMV-instability problem, we do not see an easy way to perform a similar enumeration.
 To address this technical challenge, we take a different approach by first pretending that the PMV can take non-integer values, then enumerating (possibly non-integral) vectors that are far away from each other by exploring two directions: the direction that represents no budget (i.e., $B=0$) and the direction that represents infinite budget (i.e., $B=\infty$), and finally proving that for each such (possibly non-integral) vector, there exists a nearby integer target vector for the PMV.
+The last step is achieved by carefully modeling the influence problem as an ILP on which the sensitivity analysis developed by~\citep{Cook86:Sensitivity} can be applied.
 We believe that our Theorem~\ref{thm:PMV-instability} and Theorem~\ref{thm:PMV-instability-psi>0} are useful and general tools for studying likelihood of coalitional influence, as exemplified by its applications to prove Theorems~\ref{thm:PMV-instability-applications}--\ref{thm:CML}, Corollary~\ref{coro:IC}, and a general Theorem~\ref{thm:GSR} (Appendix~\ref{sec:semi-random-CI}).

 \myparagraph{\bf Semi-random analysis and smoothed analysis in general.} Semi-random analysis~\citep{Blum1990:Some,Blum1995:Coloring} refers to the analysis under a model where the process of generating instances has adversarial components and random components.
 For example, in the smoothed complexity analysis~\citep{Spielman2009:Smoothed}, the input to an algorithm is obtained from an adversarially chosen ``ground truth'' plus a (small) random perturbation.
 This can be viewed as the adversary directly choosing a distribution over data (from a set of distributions).
 See~\citep{Feige2021:Introduction} for a recent survey of various semi-random models and complexity results under them.